From savings bank to cultural think tank

 March 2016: Just 115 years after the opening of Christiania Sparebank, a completely new version of this group of old bank buildings stands ready for use.

-“This bank will stand forever, unless it explodes as a result of pressure from within.”
+“This bank will stand for eternity, unless it explodes from pressure from within.”

 So said architect Henrik Nissen at the inauguration of Christiania Sparebank on 14 April 1901.